neverSleepingOwl/arpLoggingDaemon/README.md

 Pull repository, build all *.go files using go build and install in /usr/bin/arpLoggingDaemon or wherever you want, if you change ExecStart value in ArpLogginDaemon.service.
 You should also locate ArpLogginDaemon.service in /etc/systemd/system/ or write your own systemd script.
-After that execute the following commands:
+After that execute the following commands (my unit here is name of *.service script (without .service)):

 ```
 systemctl status myunit